gchiappe/dbt3/README.md

 # DBT-3, Modified to Run over TCP

 DBT-3 is a decision support benchmark driver for relational database systems.
 Data and workload are based on the TPC-H benchmark specification (http://www.tpc.org/tpch/), although the DBT-3 benchmark does not adhere to all TPC-H rules (e.g., creation of additional secondary index structures).
 This version of the DBT-3 benchmark is based on the original dbt3 repository that was last updated in 2012 (http://sourceforge.net/p/osdldbt/dbt3/ci/master/tree/).
-Changes were made such that DBT-3 is now able to run on newer versions of Ubuntu (14.04+), with newer versions of PostgreSQL (9.3+), and with the HyPer main-memory database sytem (http://www.hyper-db.com/).
-Additionally, refresh streams have been fixed (the previously used SQL syntax was wrong and error messages were discarded) and other minor glitches in the original implementation have been resolved.
-The repository still contains scripts for MySQL, but these scripts have not been updated yet.
+Changes were made such that DBT-3 is now able to run on newer versions of Ubuntu (14.04+), with newer versions of PostgreSQL (9.3+).

-## Howto (on Ubuntu with PostgreSQL and HyPer)
+## Howto (on Ubuntu)

 ### Prerequisites
 * Install PostgreSQL (9.3+)